google/flatbuffers/docs/source/cloudevents_spec.md

 ## 3. Data

-Before encoding, the FlatBuffers serializer MUST first determine the runtime data type of the content.
-This can be determined by examining the data for invalid UTF-8 sequences or by consulting the `datacontenttype` attribute.
+In the FlatBuffers event format, data is always stored as a vector of unsigned bytes (`[ubyte]`).
+This differs from formats like `JSON` or `protobuf Any` that support inline structured data.
+Consumers SHOULD consult the datacontenttype attribute to determine how to interpret the byte payload.

-The `data` field is represented as a vector of unsigned bytes (`[ubyte]`), which can store:
+The `data` field can store:

 - Binary data directly
 - UTF-8 encoded strings